 Nothing can replace the joy of spending a morning or early evening outdoors.
 However, adding a sunroom comes as a close substitute.
 It blends the outdoors with the indoors in a beautiful, bright way.
 Indeed, a sunroom in your home can create a relaxing, inviting oasis where you can enjoy the external landscape while staying comfortable inside.
 One of the most prominent features in a sunroom is its windows, which allow ample sunlight.
 Hence, choosing paint colors should be approached slightly differently than that of the other rooms in your house.
 Always remember to honor the surroundings when decorating your sunroom.
 Keeping outdoor elements in mind is the key to choosing paint colors for a sunroom.
 The shades should maximize the room’s potential and create a space where you’ll look forward to spending time in.
 Here are some sunroom paint color suggestions we’d like you to see before you remodel your space.

 Your sunroom is bringing the outdoors into your home.
 So, what can be a better place for inspiration than nature itself?
+Bring in some potted plants and set them as strategic locations.
 Think of how colors are arranged in the external world.
 You can see the dark shade of grass on the ground, medium hues of trees and plants at the mid-level, and the light blue color of the sky at the highest point.

-Follow this pattern in your sunroom and paint your ceiling (and perhaps walls) in sky blue.
-Soft yellows or pale greens will also look beautiful and natural on your walls.
+Follow this pattern in your sunroom and paint your ceiling (and perhaps walls) in light shades.
+Soft yellows or pale greens will look beautiful and natural on your walls.
 Because this sunroom color scheme is imitating that of the outdoors and since you can see so much of the outside from here, this method will create a seamless blend of both the environments.